-You must be current with all monthly financial gifts throughout the time medical bills are being processed for sharing.
+You must be current with all monthly financial gifts throughout the time medical bills are being processed in order for it to be eligible for sharing.

-- If you drop to a lower sharing level, all medical needs in process will be shared at the lower sharing level, including any bills submitted but not yet shared. - For information on changing to a higher level, please see Guideline Z.1. - If you discontinue your membership, your medical bills will not be eligible for sharing.
+- If you drop to a lower sharing level, all medical needs in process will be shared at the lower sharing level, including any bills submitted but not yet shared. - If you discontinue your membership, your unpaid medical bills will not be eligible for sharing.